 The Great Hack (2019)

-An eye-opening cybersecurity movie, this documentary looks at the Cambridge Analytica crisis from the eyes of those who were affected by it.
+One of the most eye-opening cybersecurity movies, this documentary looks at the Cambridge Analytica crisis from the eyes of those who were affected by it.
 This is an exciting deep-dive into the consequences of a breach of data privacy from a (supposedly) trusted source.

 Black Mirror (2011)